hucksy/eth-api/documentation/my_build_process.md

 ---
 #### What it is:
-We're not totally sure yet at this point, but we're using this as an exercise in building an API in Python with the FastAPI framework.
-We're going to pull down some ethereum blockchain data and see if we can tinker with it until we make something at least mildly interesting....but verry *mild*.
+This is an exercise in building an API in Python with the FastAPI framework.
+We're going to pull down some ethereum blockchain data using the web3.py library and see if we can tinker with it until we make something at least mildly interesting...emphasis on *mild*.

 #### Setup:
 My first steps in this project was to research how